igomezv/simplemc_tests/docs/index.rst

 **[Site under construction]**

-This is the ``SimpleMC`` documentation, a code for cosmological parameter estimation and model comparison using Bayesian inference, optimization and machine learning algorithms.
+This is the ``SimpleMC`` documentation, a Python package for cosmological parameter estimation and model comparison using Bayesian inference, optimization and machine learning algorithms. ``SimpleMC`` also contains a collection of tools for cosmological data analysis, such as a `cosmological calculator <tuto_cosmocalc.html>`_, `plotting utilities <tuto_plotters.html>`_ and other statistical issues.
+The cosmological models included in ``SimpleMC`` are Dark Energy models where only expansion history matters.

 You can visit the `GitHub code repository <https://github.com/ja-vazquez/SimpleMC.git>`_, download the `source code here <https://github.com/ja-vazquez/SimpleMC/archive/refs/heads/master.zip>`_ or clone it as follows: